Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Size Mode = Zoom

-11. Press Ctrl+A to highlight the existing VBA Code in the Module, if present, and press Delete to remove them.
+11. Press Ctrl+A to highlight the existing VBA Code in the Module, if present, and press Delete to remove it.

 12. Copy and Paste the following Code into the Form Module.